Welcome to our list of virtual happy hour games, ideas, and activities.

 Virtual Happy Hour bingo is a fun, easy, and familiar way to integrate games into your virtual happy hour.

 4. Online Office Games (Hosted)

 Online Office Games is one of the world’s most popular virtual team building activities, with 150,000+ guests to date.
-The games are led by an expert host, who will make sure that all of your guests have a great time.
+To help your teams connect, be sure to add Online Office Games to your agenda!

 Learn more about Online Office Games.